hamedrb/hamedrb.github.io/content/project/pelargos/index.md

       <div class="title">Challenge</div>
     </div>
     <div class="description">
         ASD, characterized by persistent deficits in communication and social interactions, along with restricted and repetitive behaviors, affects approximately 67 million individuals worldwide.
-The global **prevalence** of ASD is estimated to be around **2%** and is steadily **increasing**.
-In the absence of an approved pharmacological treatment, symptom management relies on compensatory behavioral therapies, such as TEACCH and ABA, which are most effective when **started early, during the peak of brain plasticity, before 2–3 years of age.** Unfortunately, the current average age of diagnosis for these complex and heterogeneous disorders remains between 4 and 5 years, preventing timely interventions at the most critical developmental period.
+The global prevalence of ASD is estimated to be around 2% and is steadily increasing.
+In the absence of an approved pharmacological treatment, symptom management relies on compensatory behavioral therapies, such as TEACCH and ABA, which are most effective when **started early, during the peak of brain plasticity, before 2–3 years of age.
+Unfortunately, the current average age of diagnosis for these complex and heterogeneous disorders remains between 4 and 5 years, preventing timely interventions at the most critical developmental period.
 Early identification of children with ASD thus remains a significant global public health challenge.
-        {< figure src="pelargos-why.png" alt="Figure: ASD in numbers--Why Pelargos is needed?" >}}
+        {{< figure src="pelargos-why.png" alt="Figure: ASD in numbers--Why Pelargos is needed?" >}}
     </div>
   </div>
 </div>